 - Lutheran Community Services Northwest provides wide-ranging, confidential services and a 24/7 crisis and referral line through its SAFeT Resource Center: 509.624.7273.
-They also provide a college victim support group and services for children and families.
+They also provide services for children and families.
 [C] - First Call for Help provides support for persons who feel suicidal or need referrals: 509.838.4428.
-[C]

-• RAINN, a national resource for survivors: 1.800.656.HOPE or talk using their online system: http://apps.rainn.org/ohl-bridge/ [C]
+[C] - RAINN, a national resource for survivors: 1.800.656.HOPE or talk using their online system: http://apps.rainn.org/ohl-bridge/[C]